-The United Natural Products Alliance (UNPA) has begun providing onsite Preventive Controls Qualified Individual (PCQI) training for food and dietary supplement companies after the successful completion of a PCQI training session for UNPA member Indena at its corporate headquarters in Milan, Italy.
+The United Natural Products Alliance (UNPA) provides Preventive Controls Qualified Individual (PCQI) training for food and dietary supplement companies.

 The PCQI trainings provides exercises specific to food and dietary supplements and dietary ingredients.
 The Food Safety Preventive Controls Alliance (FSPCA) developed the course, which is the “standardized curriculum” recognized by the U.S. Food and Drug Administration (FDA).

 At the end of this training program, participants will:

 Understand Good Manufacturing Practices and Prerequisite Programs

 Conduct hazard analysis and determine preventive controls Implement process, allergen, sanitation and supply-chain preventive controls

 Develop and implement a Food Safety Plan for their production facility.

 Who needs to have a PCQI on staff?